kawsarBinSiraj/pettyFilter/README.md

      pettyFilter({
-        filterBtn       : 'button.btn',  // this is your filter button which is the get targated value ActiveClassName : 'current',    // you have to must use by class name filterGridItem  : '.grid__thumb', // gird item which is your filter item filterGridRow   : '.filter__grid' // gird row which is the parrent of  filter item or grid item });
+        filterBtn       : 'button.btn',  // this is your filter button which is the get targated value ActiveClassName : 'current',    // you have to must use by class name filterGridItem  : '.filterGridItem', // gird item which is your filter item filterGridRow   : '.filterGridRow' // gird row which is the parrent of  filter item or grid item });

 </pre>